hermannhueck/composing-functions/README.md

 - organize functions in data structures like List, Option etc.
 - wrap a function in a case class

-In this talk I demonstrate different ways of function composition (and manipulation - what is often the same).
+In this talk I demonstrate different ways of function composition.

 I only deal with *scala.Function1*, because due to tupling and currying we can regard any function (except *Function0*) as a *Function1*.
 Curried functions are easier to compose.